christopherhuntley/ba510-docs/Syllabus.md

 # IS 510 Databases for Business Analytics
 *Fall 2017*
 ## Course Description
-This course introduces databases and data management in three parts.The first part covers basic database terminology.
-The second part is a hands-on introduction to Structured Query Language (SQL) for defining, manipulating, accessing, and managing data, accompanied by the basics of data modeling and normalization needed to ensure data integrity.
+This course introduces databases and data management in three parts.
+The first part is an introduction to database terminology, with hands-on instructions in Structured Query Language (SQL) SELECT queries needed to extract data from a relational database.
+The second part is about SQL Data Definition and Manipulation queries, accompanied by the basics of data modeling and normalization needed to ensure data integrity.
 Specific instruction will be given to the use of SQL data sources in Python/Pandas.
-The course concludes with a comprehensive data engineering project that gives each student the opportunity to integrate and apply their new knowledge and skills.
-Advanced topics such as distributed database systems, data services, and NoSQL databases are also studied as time permits.
+The course concludes in the third part with a comprehensive data engineering project that gives each student the opportunity to integrate and apply their new knowledge and skills.
 (Prerequisite: IS 505 or equivalent; Credit hours: 3)

 ## Learning Objectives

 * To introduce and reinforce fundamentals of data modeling and relational database systems